Pandaman-Ryan/AgentBind/README.md

 **AgentBind.py** is the python script which helps you execute all experiments.

 **Required parameters:**
-* --datadir: the directory where you stored the downloaded data
+* --datadir: the directory where you stored the downloaded data.
 * --motif: the names, motif-IDs, and ChIPseq files.
-They are included in the given data: `{your-data-path}/table_matrix/table_core_motifs.txt`
+They are included in the given data: `{your-data-path}/table_matrix/table_core_motifs.txt`.
-* --workdir: the directory that stores all the intermediate/oversized files including the well-trained models and one-hot-encoded input sequences
+* --workdir: the directory that stores all the intermediate/oversized files including the well-trained models, one-hot-encoded input sequences, and Grad-CAM annoation scores.
-* --resultdir: the directory that stores all the results
+* --resultdir: the directory that stores all the results.

 To run AgentBind, you can simply execute:
 ```